kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 ## Problem to solve

-In the [Katalon Community](https://forum.katalon.com/), there a lot of topics about SERE:
+In the [Katalon Community](https://forum.katalon.com/), there are a lot of topics about SERE:

 -   [Unable to catch StaleElementReferenceException using try/catch mehcanism](https://forum.katalon.com/t/unable-to-catch-staleelementreferenceexception-using-try-catch-mehcanism/100180)